Use combined experience and brainpower to create a business turnaround strategy.

 It’s always someone else’s job to fix what’s wrong.
 Things that can be easily improved in a business are often so rooted in habit that they become tolerated and even ignored.
-Business turnaround and improvement ideas spring from collective thinking.
+Drawing on improvement ideas and collective thinking can produce a business turnaround strategy.

 A periodic review meeting to solve sales problems, generate sales improvement momentum, or develop strategy, has a significant impact on business success.

 Use the Get to Great system designed by Chris Whyatt with the following steps:

 Next, for each heading, describe the ideal capability of the organisation.
 Any organisation that conformed to this statement could be considered to be the best they could possibly be, for instance, relating to lead generation, 'Marketing generates more qualified leads and enquiries than are needed for sales targets to be met.'

 In the ‘Get to Great’ system this would be known as the 100% answer and represents perfection.